sensu/catalog/README.md

 * `class`

   Integration class.
 Must be one of the following values:

+  * `community`
   * `supported` (first-party catalog templates)
+  * `enterprise` (first-party catalog templates that require a valid license)
   * `partner` (third-party catalog templates)
-  * `community`

 * `provider`